-The effectiveness of the quality review process is evaluated through internal audits, feedback from quality reviewers (i.e., members of the QRG), the Faculty Dean and faculty quality team and the ongoing monitoring of key timelines by the QSU.
+The effectiveness of the quality review process is evaluated through internal audits, feedback from quality reviewers (i.e., members of the QRG), the Unit Head of Unit and unit quality team and the ongoing monitoring of key timelines by the QSU.
 Moreover, oversight of the process by QQI occurs through the annual monitoring mechanisms (annual dialogue meeting and annual institutional quality report) and through periodic institutional quality reviews.
 The process owner is the Director of Quality.